 Who We Are

-Simpson Housing Services’ mission is to house, support, and advocate for people experiencing homelessness.
+Simpson Housing Services’ mission is to house, support, and empower people impacted by homelessness.
 Founded in 1982, our programs and services have grown to include an extended-stay shelter, supportive housing programs, and developmental and educational services for children.
 We annually support 2,000 people experiencing and transitioning out of homelessness, including 300 families with 650 children.

 Join us in the important work of ending homelessness.